 Appoint a designated official

-To register in the Controlled Goods Program, your organization must appoint a designated official.
+To register in Public Services and Procurement Canada’s Controlled Goods Program (CGP), your organization must appoint a designated official.

 Who is eligible